I’d like to tell you a story about a friend of mine named Amy.

 Amy’s parents talked about it in hushed tones, and tried strange remedies to make it go away.
 These odd remedies made Amy feel alone and defective.
 However, they didn’t make the disease go away.

 Amy has become obsessed with getting rid of this disease.
 She tries all sorts of home remedies offered on the internet and TV.
 None of them works.
 Amy decides to go to a new doctor, a specialist in the area.
-He gives her new remedy for her illness.
+He gives her a new remedy for her illness.

 Amy asks him, “How often does this remedy work?”